 Street care and cleaning Fly-tipping

 Shropshire, in common with the rest of the country, has experienced an increase in fly tipping in recent years.
-In 2023, we received over 1500 reported fly tips which were collected at a cost of more than £140,000 to the taxpayer.
+In 2023, we received reports of over 1500 reported fly tips, which were collected at a cost of more than £140,000 to the taxpayer.

-Our Street Scene delivery partner clear reported fly tips within 5 working days.
-However is the offence causes an obstruction, or is considered by us to be dangerous, this will be cleared sooner.
+We clear reported fly tips within five working days.
+However, if the offence causes an obstruction or is considered by us to be dangerous, it will be cleared sooner.

 • Encourage civic pride